 Additionally, making a plan prior to going out for a time and place to meet up at the end of the night can be especially helpful if you get separated from your friends.

 Dress-up respectfully and safely

-Please remember that we all have a shared responsibility for upholding the standards of Ohio University and respecting the City of Athens.
-I appreciate your continued efforts to represent the University with pride this Halloween weekend and always.
+Please remember that we all have a shared responsibility for upholding the standards of Ohio University and respecting the City of Athens and our neighbors who call our community home.